S-a-m-K/heart_disease_prediction/README.md

 <img width="910" alt="image" src="https://github.com/user-attachments/assets/57daebd0-316a-403d-876a-5a90407158f9">
 <img width="867" alt="image" src="https://github.com/user-attachments/assets/9d0f42bd-4977-40ec-9fc9-7f1785bf0fd0">

-ST depression occurs when the J point is displaced below baseline.
+ST depression occurs when the J-point is displaced below baseline.
 Just like ST elevation, not all ST depression represents myocardial ischemia or an emergent condition.
 There are multiple conditions associated with ST depression.
 Some of these include hypokalemia, cardiac ischemia, and medications such as digitalis[(National Library of Medicine)](https://www.ncbi.nlm.nih.gov/books/NBK459364/#:~:text=ST%20depression%20occurs%20when%20the,and%20medications%20such%20as%20digitalis.).

 The J-point is the point on the ECG where the QRS complex ends and the ST segment begins.
 It marks the end of ventricular depolarization (when the ventricles are electrically activated) and the beginning of repolarization (when the ventricles relax).
 Changes in the J-point, such as ST elevations or depressions, can indicate various heart conditions or abnormal states.